mregpala/sqlalchemy-challenge/README.md

 | USC00519523    | 76.668103    | 72.433333    |

 **Results of Paried T Test**
-With P-Value of.00012 and less than .05 we can reject the null hypothesis and report that there is sufficient evidence that the average temperature of the months June and December is different.
+With P-Value of.00012 and less than .05 we can reject the null hypothesis and report that there is sufficient evidence that the average temperature of the months June and December are significantly different.